maikg/MaSQLine/README.md

 MaSQLine requires PHP 5.3+.

 > **WARNING:** MaSQLine currently doesn't work with the latest 2.2.1 release of DBAL (and probably not with any DBAL
 > release) due to a bug in DBAL.
-This is fixed by (my pull request)[https://github.com/doctrine/dbal/pull/120], but
+This is fixed by [my pull request](https://github.com/doctrine/dbal/pull/120), but
 > until then, you'll have to apply this fix manually after installing the DBAL dependency.

 ## Why?